 On 3 November 2021, at COP26, the IFRS Foundation Trustees announced the creation of the International Sustainability Standards Board (ISSB).

 The ISSB will deliver a global baseline of sustainability disclosures to meet capital market needs.

-The Transition Resource Group for IFRS 17 (TRG) is one of the ways the Board is supporting implementation of the new Standard.
-The purpose of the group is to:
+The Transition Resource Group for IFRS 17 (TRG) was one of the ways the International Accounting Standards Board (IASB) supported implementation of the new Standard.
+The purpose of the group was to: